Coupling techniques for nonlinear ensemble filtering: Numerical experiments

 In addition to improving the RMSE, the nonlinear stochastic map filter reduces the ensemble spread while simultaneously increasing the probability of covering the true state.
 We present these results for increasing $M$ in Figure~\ref{fig:lorenz96_hard_spread_covprob}.
-To further assess the predictive performance of the ensemble, we compute the average CRPS (over the $n=40$ state components and $2000$ assimilation cycles) for this Lorenz-96 configuration and report the results in Figure~\ref{fig:lorenz_models_crps} (right).
-With $M \geq 100$ samples, the nonlinear stochastic map filter yields a lower CRPS than its linear counterparts.
-Adding more nonlinearity to the transformation allows the score to improve even further with increasing $M$.